Vizio TV Blinking Power Light: Fix in Minutes

 7. If your TV’s power light is flashing on and off, then repeat these steps with another wall socket to confirm your household electricity supply isn’t a problem.

-In particular, look for kinks and knots in the power cable, which can damage the copper wires both mechanically and from increasing the electrical resistance, which generates heat, causing damage that may not necessarily be obvious.
+You should also look at your power cord for kinks and knots in the power cable, which can damage the copper wires both mechanically and by increasing the electrical resistance, which generates heat, causing damage that may not necessarily be obvious, and be sure to carefully look at the power connector on your TV to confirm that the port is free from corrosion, dirt, and dust.

-4. Check for HDMI Conflicts
+3. Check for HDMI Conflicts

 There’s a strong possibility that a poorly seated cable is automatically switching inputs on your TV, but as it’s not fully connected, it isn’t able to supply a signal and so it looks like your TV isn’t working, with the power light flashing.